shellspec/shellmetrics/README.md

   -h, --help            You're looking at it
 ```

-Metric values ​​vary slightly depending on the shell used.
+Metric values vary slightly depending on the shell used.

 ## Example

-Shellmetrics self metrics.
+ShellMetrics self metrics.

 - SLOC - Source lines of code
 - LLOC - Logical lines of code